 10. Anxiety doesn’t need a reason.

-Anxiety and panic attacks can have a pinpointed cause (like a job interview, exam, or breakup) or they can occur essentially out of thin air.
+People with anxiety and panic attacks can have a pinpointed cause (like a job interview, exam, or breakup) or they can occur essentially out of thin air.
 Having anxiety means you might not always be able to understand why you feel the way you do.